Jenuse Mohamed

-Jenuse Mohamed (born 4 February 1984) is an Indian filmmaker and writer, known for his works in Malayalam Cinema.
+Jenuse Mohamed (born 4 February 1984) is an Indian filmmaker and writer, known for his work in Malayalam cinema.
 He made his directorial debut with 100 Days of Love starring Dulquer Salmaan and Nithya Menen.
 The film was a commercial success and was dubbed into Tamil, Telugu and Hindi.
-His next venture, 9(Nine) starring Prithviraj Sukumaran and Wamiqa Gabbi, was the first South Indian film to be produced by Sony Pictures.
+His next venture, 9, starring Prithviraj Sukumaran and Wamiqa Gabbi, was the first South Indian film to be produced by Sony Pictures.

 Early life

 Jenuse Mohamed was born on 4 February 1984.
-His father Kamal is a veteran National Award winning filmmaker, known for his work in the Malayalam film industry.
-Jenuse holds a Master's degree in Film Studies from London Film School.
+His father Kamal is a veteran National Award-winning filmmaker, known for his work in the Malayalam film industry.
+Jenuse holds a master's degree in Film Studies from London Film School.
 He is also an MBA graduate.